Many studies have shown taller women have an increased risk of breast cancer [11,66,87,163-170].

-A pooled analysis that combined data from seven prospective studies found women over 5'3" have a slightly higher risk of breast cancer than women under 5'3" .
+A pooled analysis that combined data from 7 prospective studies found women over 5'3" have about a 10-20 percent higher risk of breast cancer than women under 5'3" .

 Growth spurts may be caused by higher levels of hormones (such as IGF-1) or other growth factors.
 During a growth spurt, these higher hormone levels as well as rapid cell growth may impact breast cancer risk later in life.

 Learn more about the hormone IGF-1 and breast cancer risk.

 A woman’s height during childhood and the teen years may be related to breast cancer risk.

 One study found women who were taller at ages 8 and 14 (and those who grew the most in height from ages 8-14) had a higher risk of breast cancer than women who were shorter (and who didn’t grow as much in height) .

 Learn more about early life exposures and breast cancer risk.